 - 2021 Job Growth: 2.4%

 Nashville is not only one of the best places to live in the Southeast, it’s also one of the best cities for jobs!
 Of course, tourism and music are Nashville’s most well-known industries, but the city is also a major hub for healthcare entrepreneurship.
 Music City offers employment with entertainment companies such as Sony Music Entertainment, RCA Records Label, and Warner Music Group.
-That said, the Athens of the South is also a hotspot for tech startups like CM Group and Vori Health, as well as global tech services like Asurion.
+That said, the Athens of the South is also a hotspot for tech startups like Marigold and Vori Health, as well as global tech services like Asurion.
 Because it’s a top industry, some of the biggest healthcare employers in the area include Vanderbilt University Medical Center and HCA Healthcare.
 Or you can find manufacturing jobs with companies like General Motors and Nissan North America.
 Don’t have the skills for the job you want?
 No problem!
 There are plenty of universities and trade schools in Nashville that can help you expand your career opportunities, including Nashville State Community College, Tennessee State University, Vanderbilt University, and Nashville Software School.

 - Population: 263,306